echo-1234/DS-complete-coursera-Machine-Learning/Machine Learning - Coursera.md

 > Lecture 1

-Supervised learning, the answer is known
+**Supervised learning,** the answer is known

 Regression problem - continuous value

 Classification problem

-Unsupervised learning, ask the algorithm to find a pattern/structure in a set of given data.
+**Unsupervised learning**, ask the algorithm to find a pattern/structure in a set of given data.

+# Supervised Learning

 ## Part I.  Linear regression